 There are several different types of adoption that you may wish to consider.
-We have detailed the main categories below and would be happy to talk you through them and answer any questions you may have.
+The main categories are outlined below and would be happy to talk you through the process and answer any questions you may have.

 In this case, adoptive parents work through the application process and seek to adopt a child or children who are resident in the UK.